Legal Services Disputed Estates

 When a deceased person leaves behind assets, disagreements between the living can often arise, whether or not a Will is in place.
 Sometimes disagreements can intensify precisely because there is a Will in place.

-As one of the leading Estates practices in Adelaide, SA and Tas with highly experienced lawyers for inheritance disputes, we have seen just about every problem and family provision claim.
+As one of the leading Estates practices in Adelaide SA with highly experienced lawyers for inheritance disputes, we have seen just about every problem and family provision claim.
 This means we are able to predict with some certainty the ranges of outcomes that the Supreme Court may reach should any given dispute go all the way to trial – which, thankfully, is the minority of cases involving deceased estates (probably less than 5%).

 The larger the Estate, the more grounds for contesting a Will.